360-Linton-Lab/Telemetry/README.md

 [TELEMETRY](#TELEMETRY-1) is a C# For Windows PERSISTENCE

 Today we’re going to talk about a persistence method that takes advantage of some of the wonderful telemetry that Microsoft has included in Windows versions for the last decade.
-The process outlined here affects Windows machines from 2008R2/Windows 7 through 2019/Windows 10.

 - **Local admin rights to install (requires the ability to write to HKLM)**
 - **Have CompatTelRunner.exe**
 - **2008R2/Windows 7 through 2019/Windows 10**

+### Advantage

+- **Using the system's own Telemetry planned tasks**
+- **Only registry suspicious backdoor troubleshooting**

 ### Command Line Usage